 Your window supplier charges you the full amount for the installation of your windows.
 Do not accept any messy installation, caused by "speedy installers".
 Your new

-window should last for the next 30 years hence it needs to be fitted in a correct way.
+window should last for the next 30 years, hence it needs to be installed in a correct way.

-Bear in mind that the window need a proper airtight sealing afterwards.
-How do you want to achieve this on a window as seen on the photo?
+Bear in mind that the window need a proper air tightness strategy afterwards.
+How do you want to create this on a window as seen on the photo?